 The HAVING clause in SQL is used to filter data after it has been grouped with the GROUP BY clause.
 While the WHERE clause filters rows before the grouping process, HAVING filters groups that result from the GROUP BY operation.
 It is particularly useful when you need to apply conditions to aggregate functions like SUM(), COUNT(), AVG(), MAX(), and MIN().

-clause, explaining its uses from basic to advanced, along with examples, code explanations, and outputs.
-By the end, you’ll have a complete understanding of how to use HAVING
+This chapter will provide a comprehensive understanding of the HAVING clause, explaining its uses from basic to advanced, along with examples, code explanations, and outputs.
+By the end, you’ll have a complete understanding of how to use HAVING in SQL.

-clause allows you to filter groups of data after the grouping has been performed with the GROUP BY
+The HAVING clause allows you to filter groups of data after the grouping has been performed with the GROUP BY clause.
+It is used to set conditions on aggregate functions, which the WHERE clause cannot handle.

 SELECT column_name(s), aggregate_function(column_name)